Oxen-AI/oxen-release/oxen-rust/docs/examples/3_Merge.md

 fish
 ```

 Let's add back in the human category add the end of the file, add and commit it.
+This will create the merge commit linking both parents where the conflict occurred.

+TODO: A command similar to `git log --oneline --graph --decorate --all` to display the tree.

 ```shell
 $ echo "human" >> labels.txt